-School debates are a rising star in the interests of teachers, and the reasons for this are numerous and clear: debates increase students’ engagement and sensitivity towards delicate issues, and help them acquire new researching skills.
-However, although this activity always had space in many school systems around the world, it is fairly new for European schools.
+School debates are a rising star among the interests of teachers, and the reasons for this are numerous and clear: debates increase student engagement and sensitivity towards delicate issues, besides helping them acquire new research skills.
+However, although this activity has always had space in many education systems around the world, it is fairly new for European schools.

 This course provides specific tools for teachers to activate, facilitate, and dig deeper into meaningful discussions that lead to learning.

-The instructor will provide discussion tools and model exercises to enliven classrooms and ensure that all voices are heard, by demonstrating ways for listening and responding to one another with empathy so that all students’ values and needs are respected.
+The instructor will provide discussion tools and model exercises to enliven classrooms and ensure that all voices are heard by demonstrating ways to listen to one another and respond with empathy so that all students’ values and needs are respected.

-Finally, you will become familiar with creating a lesson plan for a debate, as well as evaluation tools, and you will be able to provide your students with all the tips they need to excel in their debate!
-After an intense week of practice – where you will plan, analyze, participate and evaluate debates – you will feel confident in implementing debates and take advantage of all the amazing benefits in your classroom.
+Finally, you will become familiar with creating a lesson plan for a debate, as well as with evaluation tools, and you will be able to provide your students with all the tips they need to excel in their debate!
+After an intense week of practice, during which you will plan, analyze, participate and evaluate debates, you will feel confident implementing debates, therefore taking advantage of all the amazing benefits in your classroom.

 Concept by: Cristina Salvatori

 The course will help the participants to:

 - Stimulate meaningful, constructive, and engaging discussion in the classroom while ensuring that all students are heard;

 - Develop students’ ability to articulate an informed understanding of different topics;